plforacle/heatwave-aws/create-dbs/create-dbs.md

 ## Task 2: Create a MySQL HeatWave DB System and add on a HeatWave Cluster

-1. Create a MySQL DB system, MyDBSystem, which is the logical container for MySQL instances, and note the administrator username and password as you will need it to connect to the DB System
+1. Create a MySQL DB system, MyDBSystem, which is the logical container for MySQLHeatWave instances, and note the administrator username and password as you will need it to connect to the DB System

     ![create db name](./images/create-db-name.png "create db name")

 2. Select a shape of the DB System.
 A shape determines the number of OCPUs, amount of memory, and other resources that are allocated within a DB system.
 Each shape can have a couple of configurations.
 Ensure that you select a configuration that supports HeatWave.

-    - You have the flexibility to select an innovation (8.1.0, 8.2.0, and so on) or a bug fix (8.0.32, 8.0.33, and so on) MySQL version as per your application and environment needs.
-The innovation releases contain the latest features and improvements, and the bug fix releases contain only necessary fixes, so they reduce the risks associated with changes in the database software's behavior.
-Both releases are production-grade quality.

     ![create db config](./images/create-db-config.png "create db config")